Robust Ante-hoc Graph Explainer using Bilevel Optimization: Related Works

 \textbf{Graph classification with GNNs:} Graph Neural Networks (GNNs) have gained prominence in graph classification due to their ability to learn features directly from data \cite{kipf2016semi,velivckovic2017graph,gilmer2017neural,xu2018powerful}.
 GNN-based graph classifiers aggregate node-level representations via pooling operators to represent the entire graph.
-The design of effective graph pooling operators is key for effective graph classification \cite{ying2018hierarchical, zhang2018end, li2019semi, gao2019graph}.
-However, simple pooling operators that disregard the graph structure, such as mean and max, remain popular and have been shown to have comparable performance to more sophisticated alternatives \cite{mesquita2020rethinking}.
+The design of effective graph pooling operators is key for effective graph classification \cite{ying2018hierarchical, zhang2018end, li2019semi, gao2019graph, mesquita2020rethinking}.
 Recently, \cite{baekkh21} proposed a multi-head attention pooling layer to capture structural dependencies between nodes.
-In this paper, we focus on graph classification and regression tasks.
-We show that our approach increases the discriminative power of GNNs for classification by learning effective explanations, outperforming state-of-the-art alternatives from the literature \cite{xu2018powerful,baekkh21,papp2021dropgnn}.
+In this paper, we focus on graph classification and show that our approach achieves competitive discriminative power compared to that of state-of-the-art alternatives \cite{xu2018powerful,baekkh21} while at the same time producing robust explanations.